ekomsSavior/subs_attack/README.md

 ### 2) Target websites list

- `targets.txt` is list of subscription attack websites, you can edit this list:
+ `targets.txt` is list of subscription attack websites, you have to edit this list with your prefered sub urls:

 ```
 https://example-movers.com/quote